dsw7/MetAromatic/README.md

 1970-01-01T00:00:02 INFO [ deploy_jobs ] Batch job statistics loaded into collection: default_ma_info
 1970-01-01T00:00:02 INFO [ deploy_jobs ] Batch job execution time: 2.077000 s
 ```
-A batch job will generate a collection secondary to the collection
+A batch job will generate a collection secondary to the collection specified by `--collection`.
+This secondary
-specified by `--collection`.
-This secondary collection will house all the batch job parameters and other statistics and the collection name will be
+collection will house all the batch job parameters and other statistics and the collection name will be
 suffixed with `_info`.
-An example `*_info` collection for the above example follows:
+For example, the above scenario would generate the `default_ma_info` collection:
 ```
 {
         "_id" : ObjectId("6145d54c6f016f61e0afcaa5"),